NFL officiating chief Dean Blandino resigns - News 12 Now

+He has been the league’s vice president of officiating since 2013.
+Blandino joined the NFL in 1994 as an intern and moved through the ranks.

-“Dean has done an outstanding job leading our officiating department,” Troy Vincent, the league’s executive vice president of football operations said Friday after informing the 32 teams of Blandino’s departure.
+“Dean has done an outstanding job leading our officiating department,” Troy Vincent, the league’s executive vice president of football operations, said Friday after informing the 32 teams of Blandino’s decision.
 “He has been a trusted colleague and a friend to so many of us around the league.

 “Dean’s knowledge of the playing rules, his tireless commitment to improving the quality of NFL officiating, and his unquestioned dedication to his job has earned him the respect of the entire football community.”

-Blandino joined the NFL in 1994 as an intern and moved through the ranks.
-He was an instant replay official from 1999-2003 and worked two Super Bowls and two conference championship games.
+Blandino was an instant replay official from 1999-2003 and worked two Super Bowls and two conference championship games.
 He managed the NFL’s instant replay program from 2003-2009, and from 2007-2009 he was director of officiating, supervising day-to-day operations and the game officials’ schedule under Mike Pereira.

 He left the NFL in 2009 to form his own company, returned in 2012 and succeeded Carl Johnson as chief of officiating the next year.